Staff at Wigwe University share rare comments Herbert Wigwe made before death

-Wigwe University Staff Share Rare Message Herbert Wigwe, Late Access Bank CEO Gave Them Before Death
+Wigwe University Staff Share Rare Messages From Herbert Wigwe, Late Access Bank CEO, Before Death

 Wigwe University staff shared some messages of motivation which came from the late Access Holding Company CEO Herbert Wigwe.

-They jumped on a trend in which people shared their memories of the late banker who established Wigwe University Isiokpo.
+They jumped on a trend, sharing their memories of the late banker who established Wigwe University, Isiokpo.

-In the video posted on the TikTok handle of the school, staff took turns to shared comments Herbert once made.
+In the video posted on the TikTok handle of the school, staff took turns to share comments Herbert once made.

 Mostly, they were comments of motivation made by the legendary banker to encourage staff at the school to work hard to achieve his great vision.